Attributing the Image with Right Keywords

 – Secondary objects in the photograph (only main): nature, outdoors, mountain, sea, rock, summer, travel, holidays.

-Another tip for compiling keywords is to analyze the keyword lists of images that are similar to yours.
+Another tip for compiling keywords is to analyze the keyword lists of stock images that are similar to yours.
 However, avoid the primitive copying of other people’s keywords.

 Therefore, when reviewing other people’s keywords, analyze and select only those that suit you.

-Also, keep in mind that stock sites like Fotolia give preference and more weight to keywords that appear at the beginning of the list during image indexing.
+Also, keep in mind, that stock sites like Fotolia give preference and more weight to keywords that appear at the beginning of the list during image indexing.

 – If your photo or illustration features people, be sure to include these words: people, person